ago109/contrastive-signal-dependent-plasticity/README.md

 ## Installation

-If you have Python 3.10.6 installed, you can automatically configure the needed dependencies via PyPI.
+If you have Python 3.10.6 installed, you can automatically configure the needed dependencies via pip.
 It is recommended that you first create a separate Python virtual environment (VM) to act as a playground for this code (and protect your working environment) like so:

 ```consolve